VarunArora14/url-shortener-system-design/tests/Readme.md

 sys.path.append('../')
 ```

 This modifies the python import path so python will look into that directory (parent in this case) when searching **modules** (fapp imported as module).
-This was done as the module or script is not in same folder but higher/lower in hierarchy
+This was done as the module or script is not in same folder but higher/lower in hierarchy.

+**Running Tests** - Inside your terminal inside the **tests** folder, run command `pytest`